MicrosoftDocs/Viva/Viva/glint/setup/delete-user-data.md

 # Delete user data from Viva Glint

-Microsoft Viva Glint Administrators, as your company’s data controllers, can submit a user data deletion request to comply with a General Data Protection Regulation (GDPR) data subject request.
+As your company’s data controllers, Microsoft Viva Glint Administrators can submit a user data deletion request to comply with a General Data Protection Regulation (GDPR) data subject request.
 The deletion requests are processed right away.

 > [!IMPORTANT]
 > - User data deleted from Viva Glint is automatically deleted from *any* Microsoft Viva program it had been shared with.